Asphalt Roof: A Comprehensive Guide to Materials and Costs

 If you’re looking at roofing contractors in Jefferson City, ask about their installation process.
 A contractor who cuts corners on underlayment or nail placement isn’t doing you any favors, even if the quote looks attractive.

-Roof size and pitch.
-Bigger roofs cost more.
-Steeper pitches take more time and safety setup.
+- Roof size and pitch: Bigger roofs cost more.
+Steeper pitches take more time and require more safety equipment.

-Deck repairs.
-Once the old roof comes off, you might find soft spots or water damage that needs fixing.
-A good quote includes an allowance for this.
+- Deck repairs: Once the old roof comes off, you might find soft spots or water damage.
+Good contractors include a small allowance for this in their quote, but extensive repairs can add $500–$3,000+.

 Warranties: What’s Actually Covered